corda/corda/docs/source/hello-world-running.rst

         start IOUFlow iouValue: 99, otherParty: "NodeB"

 Node A and Node B will automatically agree an IOU.

-If the flow worked, it should have led to the recording of a new IOU in the vaults of both Node A and Node B. Equally importantly, Node C - although it sits on the same network - should not be aware of this transaction.
+If the flow worked, it should have led to the recording of a new IOU in the vaults of both Node A and Node B.

 We can check the flow has worked by using an RPC operation to check the contents of each node's vault.
 Typing ``run`` will display a list of the available commands.
 We can examine the contents of a node's vault by running: